moagstar/namedtuple2/README.md

 Point3d = namedtuple('Point3d', 'x y z')
 ```

-The new syntax avoids having to repeat the name twice.
+Using as a decorator avoids having to repeat the name.
 It is also possible to
 set the docstring of the namedtuple using the decorator syntax.

 The replace and verbose parameters are supported as parameters to both the